MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 * Configuration change performance is now better for C++ native projects and much better for C++/CLI projects.
 When a solution configuration is activated for the first time it will now be faster and all subsequent activations of this solution configuration will be almost instantaneous.

+**Visual Studio 2017 version 15.3**:
+* Several project and code wizards have been rewritten in the signature dialog style.
+* **Add Class** now launches the Add Class wizard directly.
+All of the other items that were previously here are now available under **Add > New Item**.
+* Win32 projects are now under the Windows Desktop category in the **New Project** dialog.
+* The Windows Console and Desktop Application templates now create the projects without displaying a wizard.
+There's a new Windows Desktop Wizard now under the same category that displays the same options as before.

 ### Intellisense
 * The new SQLite-based database engine is now being used by default.
 This will speed up database operations like Go To Definition and Find All References, and will significantly improve initial solution parse time.
 The setting has been moved to Tools > Options > Text Editor > C/C++ > Advanced (it was formerly under ...C/C++ > Experimental).